wouffle/StarGazers/README.md

 #### Key Functionalities:
 - **💖 Favorite a Whisper:**
-  Mark whispers that resonate with you as favorites to save them for later.
-Favorites will be stored locally, allowing you to revisit them anytime.
+  Mark whispers that resonate with you as favorites to build similar recurrence.

 - **📋 Share via Clipboard:**
   Share the magic with others by copying whispers to your clipboard.
 Easily paste them into messages, emails, or social media to spread positivity.